Wondering which baby gear, you need to add to your baby shower registry? Have you heard of “Container Baby Syndrome?”

 - Infant carriers – babywearing

 As you can see by this list, some baby gear is vital.
-A car seat must be used in a moving vehicle to keep your baby safe.
+Always use a car seat in a moving vehicle to keep baby safe.

 Babywearing can be an excellent way to meet your baby’s need for touch, bonding, or even feeding while you’re up and about.